28 Tips for Traveling Abroad First Time – For International Travel

-- This obviously depends on person to person, if you’re more keen on structured guidance and routine, or more of go with the flow improv.
+- This obviously depends on person to person, if you’re keener on structured guidance and routine or more of go-with-the-flow improv.
 I tend to personally stand somewhere in the middle when it comes to itineraries, as I know that there are things and sights I want to experience, just as much as I want to grab a sorbet or drink and sit in a square admiring the architecture and people around me.

 - A really good tool to use is Google Maps for mapping out a few coffee shops that pique your interest, food spots, and famous viewpoints or squares to stop by in the middle of your day.